 The proposed IDN-Hello standard describes the protocol for the detection, enumeration and query of IDN-enabled devices.
 By a requestor, it can be used to discover the topology and configuration of an IDN segment and map services like laser display, DMX512 or audio to devices.
 Since the protocol introduces an abstraction layer, these devices can be located locally or remotely.

 The protocol further defines a realtime access to the default IDN session which can be used to process IDN-Stream messages in realtime.
 This is the easiest and most direct way of passing IDN-Stream messages between systems.

-Although, preliminary implementations exist, the standard is currently under development and testing.
-While the core part of discovery and processing of IDN-Stream messages is pretty much finished, mapping of services and handling of service/unit/link properties are work in progress.
+Although preliminary implementations exist, the standard is currently under development and testing.
+While the core part of discovery and processing of IDN-Stream messages is pretty much finished, handling of service/unit/link properties and link timing measurements is a work in progress.
 Please contact the Technical Committee for the most recent status.

 Information from ILDA Technical Committee chair Dirk Apitz, December 2016